B8ni/bottoni/_posts/2022-10-20-aluminium-scrap-weight-random-forest-post.md

 ### Fitting

+Jeremy has developed a function which wraps ``RandomForestClassifier``.
+It turns useful later to apply some tuning.

 ```python
 from fastai.tabular.all import load_pickle
 load_pickle('to.pkl', to)
 ```
-Jeremy has developed a function which wraps ``RandomForestClassifier``.
-It turns useful later to play with attributes of function:
 ```python
 from sklearn.ensemble import RandomForestClassifier